Dayordee/Cloud_DevOps_C4/Week 10/Lab 1/Readme.md

 Guide https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html

-Firstly, I launched to two instances with i will be running my Load Balancers;
+Firstly, I launched to two instances with which i will be running my Load Balancers;
 ![Alt text](../../images/Screenshot%20(1175).png)
 1. I created an Application load balancer
 In this I used two availablity zones, A target group and 5 security groups